 At York Road, we give the children lots of opportunities to practice the beginnings of writing, making marks.
+We provide activities to hone children's skills of observation, so that they will begin to see the different shapes of letters.
 We work from big movements, to further build up muscles to write and refining the children's activities towards the fine motor skills needed to control a pencil.
 They make marks using a vast variety of media, circles in sand, lines in paint, letters in play dough, finger prints in the mud.
-We give them reasons to write: their names when they are 'the Helper', marks on chalk boards, letters to their family, cards for special occasions, notes in 'the office' role play area and home corner, tick lists on clip board outside.
+We give them reasons to write: their names when they are 'the Helper', marks on chalk boards, letters to their family, cards for special occasions, notes in 'the study' play area and 'the cottage' outside home corner, tick lists on clip boards outside.